 FINDING A DOCTOR

 We've presented you with a lot of information so far, but there is one simple truth we'd like you to share: the no-needle, no-scalpel vasectomy is, simply put, a better procedure.
 You should have your vasectomy done this way and find a urologist with significant experience with this technique.
 Michael A. Werner, M.D., FACS, is a board-certified urologist, with specialty fellowship training in male infertility and sexual dysfunction.
 A large part of his practice deals with the vas deferens.
 Because of his expertise with vasectomy reversals, he is experienced with the most effective method for a vasectomy.
-You will also have the advantage of a board-certified anesthesiologist making sure that you are safe and comfortable.

 You might be curious about the cost.
 Of course they'll vary based on the provider you choose.
 Our office charges $1,500.
 Much if not all of this may be reimbursed by your insurance company.
 We will submit the claim for you and do any preauthorization necessary.
 The anesthesiology fee will usually be paid for by your insurance.
 If not, it will be $250.